Automattic/wp-calypso/docs/development-workflow.md

 ## Errors and Warnings

-Errors and warning appear in the normal places – the terminal where you ran `make run` and the JavaScript console in the browser.
+Errors and warning appear in the normal places – the terminal where you ran `npm start` and the JavaScript console in the browser.
 If something isn’t going the way you expected it, look at those places first.

 ## Debugging